 I love to spend time with my kids in the evening.
-From the time they were little I made sure that before bed we had special time together.
+From the time they were little, I made sure that before bed we had a special time together.
 I try to rotate our evening activities between playing games, reading books, just chatting, but my kids’ favorite nighttime activity is movie night.
 If I would agree to watch a movie with them every single night, they would not complain.
 As a mom, I’ve learned to embrace it!
 I don’t just get more time with my kids, but I make movie nights a part of our homeschool!

 What I love most about homeschooling is that we have the opportunity to make almost any activity part of our lives an educational experience.

 I first started using movie nights as part of our homeschool because my children learn best visually.
 They need to see what they’re learning in action to fully understand.
-Using movies in our homeschool bring learning to life for them!
+Using movies in our homeschool brings learning to life for them!

 5 Ways to Make Movie Nights a Part of Your Homeschool